Chelsea blow Arsenal away to claim Europa League glory | DW | 29.05.2019

 The Belgian scored twice, both at decisive stages in the contest, to kill Arsenal hopes and hand Chelsea their second Europa League victory in six years.
 His first was an ice-cool penalty which fooled Petr Cech in his final match for Arsenal, while his second immediately quashed the Gunners hopes of a comeback with the scores at 3-1.

-The match didn't start as smoothly as the scorelines suggest for Blues, however, as Arsenal certainly started the more lively of the two finalists.
-But in the final minutes, Emerson and Olivier Giroud both forced Cech into saves to end the first period on a high.
+The match didn't start as smoothly as the scorelines suggest for the Blues, however, as Arsenal certainly started the more lively of the two finalists.
+But in the final minutes of the opening half, Emerson and Olivier Giroud both forced Cech into saves to end the first period on a high.

 And they continued their new-found dominance after the break as Arsenal failed to refind their feet.